 Located on the river between Lansing Center and the Shiawassee Street bridge, head on over to Rotary Park for a relaxing day with sand, sun, and good vibes.
 The riverfront development is a popular outdoor haven full of cool things to enjoy — a plaza with a fireplace, an ADA kayak launch, a lighted forest, a beach, and more.

 Whether you have lived in East Lansing all your life or are here for an academic adventure at MSU, have you ever stopped to smell the roses at the lush gardens found throughout campus?
-With 14 acres devoted to annuals, perennials, shrubs, trees, and more, you’re sure to enjoy a colorful, peaceful stroll while admiring nature’s best.
+With 14 acres devoted to annuals, perennials, shrubs, trees, and more, you’re sure to enjoy a colorful, peaceful stroll while admiring nature’s best at the gardens at MSU.
 Make sure to explore all the horticultural goodness in dedicated locations — the Michigan 4H Children’s Garden, the Amien Carter Annual Gardens, the Judith A. DeLapa Perennial Garden, the Clarence E. Lewis Landscape Arboretum, the VIP Garden (Vegetables and Insect Pollinators), and the Frank’s Nursery and Crafts Rose Garden.

 Be sure to check out our other great blogs here!